- Is the Florida Highway Patrol currently hiring?

 All applicants must pass a written test (*BAT) and a Physical Abilities Test (P.A.T.).
 All successful applicants will undergo a physical exam (including a drug screen), a polygraph exam, and a psychological evaluation.
 A complete background investigation and credit check are conducted on applicants who pass all the preceding tests.

 *BAT TEST: The Florida Highway Patrol will no longer be administering this test.
 Applicants will not be processed unless they have written proof of passing this BAT Test.
-Additional information and study material can be found at the Florida Department of Law Enforcement website.
-This website will provide you with information on how you may obtain a study guide and participate in this BAT test at selection centers located throughout the State of Florida.
+Additional information and study material can be found at the Florida Department of Law Enforcement website, which will provide you with information on how you may obtain a study guide and participate in this BAT test at selection centers located throughout the State of Florida.
 The Florida Highway Patrol does not provide a study guide or other information pertaining to this test.

 - What happens if I miss or fail the written test and the P.A.T.?